Alabama Animal Advocates

 Visual Representation

 Take photographs of the location, the animal(s) in question, and the surrounding area — provided you can do so without putting yourself in danger and without committing any crimes.
 Videos are also helpful.
+Ask nearby residents or businesses for surveillance footage, if applicable.
 Never enter another person’s property without permission, and exercise great caution around animals who may be frightened or in pain.
 Do not compromise your safety.

 A List of Witnesses